-Certain taxpayers are not entitled to the standard deduction.
-They are:
+Certain taxpayers aren't entitled to the standard deduction:

-- An individual who was a nonresident alien or dual status alien during any part of the year (note that residents of India may be able to claim the standard deduction if they meet certain criteria.
-Refer to Publication 519, U.S. Tax Guide for Aliens, for more information)
+- An individual who was a nonresident alien or dual status alien during any part of the year (see below for certain exceptions)

-- An individual who files a return for a period of less than 12 months due to a change in his or her annual accounting period, or
+- An individual who files a return for a period of less than 12 months due to a change in his or her annual accounting period

 - An estate or trust, common trust fund, or partnership